maelswarm/Datamosh/README.md

 then

-Either open the xcode project and run the application.
+Open the xcode project and run the application.

 or